1491: New Revelations of the Americas Before Columbus: Sequel

-In 2011, Mann published his sequel, 1493: Uncovering the New World Columbus Created.
-It explores the results of the European colonization of the Americas, a topic begun in Alfred Crosby's 1972 work The Columbian Exchange, which examined exchanges of plants, animals, diseases and technologies after European encounter with the Americas.
+In 2011, Mann published a sequel, 1493: Uncovering the New World Columbus Created.
+It explores the results of the European colonization of the Americas, a topic begun in Alfred Crosby's 1972 work The Columbian Exchange, which examined exchanges of plants, animals, diseases, and technologies after European contact with the Americas.
 Mann added much new scholarship that had been developed in the 40 years since that book was published.

 Adaptation

 In 2017, an eight-episode documentary miniseries titled 1491: The Untold Story of the Americas Before Columbus was released by Animiki See Digital Production, Inc. and Arrow Productions.